-If the student is not satisfied with the decision rendered, the student may appeal the decision to the chief of District Operations or designee in writing within 15 school days of the principal's written decision or the date when a decision should have been made, whichever occurs first.
+If the student is not satisfied with the decision rendered by the director of OSSI the student may appeal the decision to the chief of the Office of District Operations/superintendent's designee in writing within 15 school days of the director's written decision or the date when a decision should have been made, whichever occurs first.
 The appeal statement should include the following:

 - 1. A request for a review of the complaint and the decision of the principal - 2.
 All pertinent factual information - 3.
-The remedy requested - B. Review of an Appeal - The chief of District Operations is the designee of the superintendent of schools and shall review the issue and related information. - 2.
-Within 15 school days of receipt of the appeal, the chief of District Operations or designee shall render a decision and notify the student and principal in writing, unless further investigation is required.
+The remedy requested - B. Review of an Appeal - The chief of the Office of District Operations is the designee of the superintendent of schools and shall review the issue and related information. - 2.
+Within 45 school days of receipt of the appeal, the chief of the Office of District Operations or designee shall render a decision and notify the student and principal in writing, unless further investigation is required.

-Appeal of the Decision of the Chief District Operations
+Appeal of the Decision of the Chief of District Operations

-The student has the right to appeal the decision of the chief of Finance and Operations.
-The decision may be appealed by contacting the Montgomery County Board of Education (boe@ mcpsmd.org or fax to 301-279-3860) within 30 calendar days of the date on which the chief of District Operations made the decision.
+The student has the right to appeal the decision of the chief of the Office of District Operations.
+The decision may be appealed by contacting the Montgomery County Board of Education (boe@mcpsmd.org or fax to 301-279-3860) within 30 calendar days of the date on which the chief of the Office of District Operations made the decision.
+References: Board Policies BLB and BLC and MCPS Regulation KLA-RA; or contact the Department of Pupil Personnel Workers and Attendance Services at 240-740-5620.

-Board Policies BLB and BLC, and MCPS Regulation KLA-RA MCPS Pupil Personnel Workers and Attendance Services: 301-315-7335 www.montgomeryschoolsmd.org/departments/policy/
+Board Policies BLB and BLC and MCPS Regulation KLA-RA MCPS Pupil Personnel Workers and Attendance Services: 240-740-5620 www.montgomeryschoolsmd.org/departments/policy/